Capital Campaigns are not going away - but they are changing.

 by Greg Gibbs

-Now, we are all, as Will Mancini says, “start up churches” again.
+Now, we are all “start up churches” again.
 The whiteboard in our office is likely blank – or has a lot of question marks above our plans for expansion.

 Capital Campaigns are not going away – but they are changing.